uconneeb/systseminar/schedule.md

 We are meeting this semester (Fall 2022) on Tuesdays 1:00-2:00pm in Gant West W416.
 Subscribe to [systematics listserv](/systseminar/listserv/) to receive emails containing connection information (or write to someone listed in [Contact Info](/systseminar/contact-info/)).

+### November 1, 2022

+Zach will lead discussion on this paper:

+CJ Pardo-De la Hoz, ID Medeiros, JP Gibert, P-L Chagnon, N Magain, J Miadlikowska, and F Lutzoni.
+2022.
+[Phylogenetic structure of specialization: a new approach that integrates partner availability and phylogenetic diversity to quantify biotic specialization in ecological networks.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8888259/pdf/ECE3-12-e8649.pdf) Ecology and Evolution 12(3):e8649.
+[DOI:10.1002/ece3.8649](https://doi.org/10.1002/ece3.8649)

+### October 25, 2022

+We will read chapter 6 of the Revell and Harmon book (discrete morphology models).

 ### October 18, 2022

 This week we decided to read Revell's Phylogenetic PCA paper now that this method has been mentioned in a couple of chapters: